Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ### Markup

-Labels support **markup**, which allows users to change properties about individual words or characters in a way very similar to text formatting html.
+Labels support **markup**, which allows users to change properties about individual words or characters in a way similar to text formatting in html.
 Markup in mousetrap uses [Pango attributes](https://docs.gtk.org/Pango/pango_markup.html), which allows for styles including the following:

 | Tag          | Example                  | Result                  |
 |--------------|--------------------------|-------------------------|